Library: Policy

 (5) CSS seeks cash medical support only as part of a prospective order for child support.
 CSS does not include a cash medical support amount in a judgment for support for a prior period, per OAC 340:25-5-179.1.

-(6) In a child support modification action, CSS requests a cash medical support order be effective the same date the modified child support amount is effective, unless the parties agree to a different date or the change in health coverage cost or availability occurred on a later date.
+(6) In a child support modification action, CSS requests a cash medical support order be effective the first day of the month following the entry of the order.

 (7) In a multiple case action, when the monthly child support amount in the combination child support computation form exceeds 20 percent of the NCP's gross income, CSS may request a deviation to set cash medical support at $0 per month in the individual computation forms as applicable.

-(j) Medical support for DHS adopted children.
-CSS does not request health insurance or cash medical support for children who are adopted through DHS Adoption Services.
+(j) Medical support for OKDHS adopted children.
+CSS does not request health insurance or cash medical support for children who are adopted through OKDHS Adoption Services.
 CSS requests a medical support order reflecting that the child(ren) receive SoonerCare (Medicaid) through the adoption plan.
 The parties may agree to cover the child(ren) on health insurance.

 (k) Termination of cash medical support.

-(2) When a party requests a review to contest the Notice of Proposed Termination of Cash Medical Support, CSS reviews the case within 10-calendar days of receipt of the request and determines if termination of cash medical support is proper based on information provided by the contesting party.
-CSS notifies the parties of the review decision. • 8
+(2) When a party requests a review to contest the Notice of Proposed Termination of Cash Medical Support, CSS reviews the case within 10-calendar days of receipt of the request and determines if termination of cash medical support is proper based on information the contesting party provides.
+CSS notifies the parties of the review decision. ■ 9

 (3) When the parties disagree with the review decision, the parties have 15-calendar days from the date of mailing the review decision to request a hearing on the termination of cash medical support.